 Aggravated offenses associated with these crimes can add further enhancements to a jail or prison sentence.
 Therefore, it is critical to contact an attorney who has experience building a child pornography defense.

 Because many child pornography charges are felonies, conviction can result in the revocation of certain rights, such as the right to vote, own a firearm, or qualify for federal assistance.
 Foreign aliens who are convicted of these crimes could lose their right to reside on U.S. soil and be subsequently deported.
 Due to these potentially severe consequences it is important that those accused in Washington, DC contact a DC child pornography lawyer as soon as possible, so that they can review the facts of the case.

-The popularity of this behavior has literally exploded in the past few years.
+The popularity of texting sexual content has exploded in the past few years.
 But the practice of teens sending nude or pornographic images to others in their social circle is drawing the serious attention of law enforcement at the local, state, and federal levels.
 Technically, sexting can be charged as distribution of child pornography.
 This makes it both a federal [18 U.S. Code Section 2252] and a local (when in DC) crime [D.C.
 Code Section 22-3102].